THE INERRANCY ISSUE

 Another favorite attack tactic of the atheist is to say that there was collusion between the writers of the Bible.
 That somehow all the writers got together and decided to plan their deception of people.
 That the twelve apostles somehow conspired to deceive people in order to create a new religion.
 Such charge is ludicrous and has already been answered by many fine apologists.

-The critics of the Bible are clearly dishonest, for when the gospels do not agree, the critics cry “Contradiction” but when they do agree then they shout “Collusion”.
-They cannot have it both ways.
+The critics of the Bible are clearly dishonest and quite schizophrenic in their accusations, for when the gospels do not agree, the critics cry “Contradiction” but then when they do agree then they shout “Collusion”.
+They simply cannot have it both ways.

-The gospels form sort of Jigsaw puzzle of the life of Jesus, with some Gospels providing some pieces while the other providing other pieces, but they all fit together (Of course some people have a hard time figuring puzzles) Not only that but Gospels are the story as told by the narrators using their own words, there were no records or video cameras back then.
+The gospels form a sort of Jigsaw puzzle of the life of Jesus, with some Gospels providing some pieces while others providing other pieces, but they all fit together (Of course some people have a hard time figuring puzzles).
+Not only that but the Gospels are the story as told by the narrators using their own words, there were no audio records or video cameras back then.
 They were using equivalent citations when quoting Jesus or the other characters.
 They might differ in the details, but the overall story was correct.
-I have found most of the Atheists arguments to be simple misunderstandings, very little to trouble my sleep or my trust in the scriptures.
-I view the New Testament as 99 percent correct.
+I have found most of the Atheists arguments to be simple misunderstandings, very little to trouble my sleep or shake my trust in the scriptures.
+I view the New Testament as 99 percent correct, which is perfectly fine.
 Any minor mistakes in it are not from the original documents but from the later copyists.
 Some people are so foolish as to dismiss the whole New Testament because of the 1% amount that they find difficult to reconcile, yet they do not hold anything else to such ridiculous standard.

 The New Testament took a different route than the Old Testament in its preservation.
 The gentile converts did not have the same attitude toward the writings of the Apostles as the Jews had of their scriptures.
 The writings of the Apostles were cherished and copied, but there was no system developed to check for copying mistakes.
 In the early centuries there were even false teachers who wrote spurious Gospels and epistles; like the Gospel of Thomas, the Epistle of Barnabas and many more.